intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 **Note:**  During the Nauta build process, TensorFlow* is checked by the Horovod* installer inside its Docker* container.

 ## Build

 From the main directory of Nauta repository invoke:

 `make k8s-installer-build`

+### Build Logs

-**Note:** Logs from the build process are saved to a file and persists if build fails.
-By default it is `k8s_installer_build.log` in `tools/.workspace` directory.
-Log file path can be controller through `K8S_INSTALLER_BUILD_LOG_PATH` env variable.
+Logs from the build process are saved to a file and persists if build fails.
+By default, it is `k8s_installer_build.log` in `tools/.workspace` directory.
+The Log file path can be controlled through `K8S_INSTALLER_BUILD_LOG_PATH` environment variable.

-It is also a possibility to clean a temporary data if any error during build process occurs.
-Invoke:
+In addition, It is also possible to clean temporary data if any error during build process occurs by invoking:

 `make k8s-installer-clean`

-**Note:** Command mentioned above is automatically invoked when build process finishes with success.
+**Note:** The command shown above is automatically invoked when build process finishes with success.

 ## Output of the Build

 A successful build produces a compressed tarball.
-The tarball's name appears as follows: `nauta-{version}-{build-id}.tar.gz` (for example: `nauta-1.0.0-190110100005.tar.gz`).
-It can be found in the `tools/.workspace` directory.
+The tarball's name appears as follows: `nauta-{version}-{build-id}.tar.gz` (for example: `nauta-1.0.0-190110100005.tar.gz`), and it can be found in the `tools/.workspace` directory.

 The tarball contains, among other things, docs, images, config files, and ansible playbooks.
+See [ansible-playbook](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html) for more information.
 To complete the installation of Nauta, follow the rest of this installation guide with a prepared `tar.gz` artifact.

 **Note** This guide explains how to build the Nauta application, but to interact with an installed Nauta platform, the `nctl` client is also required.
 For more information on installing the client, refer to the chapter _Client Installation and Configuration_ in section _How to Build Nauta CLI_ in the [Nauta User Guide](../../user-guide/actions/nctl.md).